National Trust: The Benson Report

-Centenary
+Post-Benson expansion

+Patrick Gibson, Baron Gibson, who chaired the Trust from 1977 to 1986, had served on the Benson committee and on the Trust's executive committee before becoming chairman.

+In 1977 the sale of Mentmore Towers and its contents became a major heritage controversy.
+The government declined to acquire the house and contents in lieu of death duties, and the contents were sold at auction in May 1977.
+SAVE Britain's Heritage, founded two years earlier by Marcus Binney and others, led the public criticism.
+The National Heritage Memorial Fund later identified the loss of Mentmore as a trigger for the National Heritage Act 1980, which replaced the National Land Fund with the National Heritage Memorial Fund.

-The last three decades of the 20th century saw a large increase in membership of the National Trust, from 160,000 in 1968 to over two million by the time of its centenary in 1995.
-Much of this increase was due to the Trust's employment of a director of public relations, as recommended by the Benson report, and regional information officers.
-Starting in the 1970s, tea rooms and souvenir shops were opened in Trust properties, and in 1984 a company was set up to operate the trading activities.
-Programmes of events, including plays and concerts, and educational activities were organised at Trust properties.
-In 1986 the Trust appointed its first female chairman, Dame Jennifer Jenkins.
+Membership rose from 160,000 in 1968 to 500,000 in 1975, over one million in 1981 and over two million by the time of the Trust's centenary in 1995.
+Full-time staff increased from 933 in 1968 to 1,488 in 1981, allowing the Trust to employ specialist advisers in conservation, architecture, archaeology and visitor services.
+The Trust also developed a director of public relations, regional information officers, clearer member communications, tea rooms, shops and event programmes at its properties.
+In 1984 it set up a separate trading company to run its commercial activities.

+Gibson retired as chairman in 1986.
+His successor, Dame Jennifer Jenkins, was the Trust's first female chairman; she had served on the Historic Buildings Council for England and later co-authored the Trust's centenary history with Patrick James.
 When the Trust reached its centenary in 1995 it owned or looked after 223 houses, 159 gardens, 670,000 acres of open countryside, and 530 miles of coastline.

-In the 1990s, there was a dispute within the Trust over stag hunting, which was the subject of much debate at annual general meetings.
+In the 1990s there was a dispute within the Trust over stag hunting, which was the subject of debate at annual general meetings.
 The Trust banned stag hunting on its land in 1997.

 Twenty-first century

 In 2002 the Trust acquired Tyntesfield, a Victorian Gothic mansion.

 In 2002 the National Trust bought its first country house in more than a decade.
 Tyntesfield, a Victorian Gothic mansion in Somerset, was acquired with donations from the National Heritage Memorial Fund and the Heritage Lottery Fund as well as members of the public.
 Three years later, in 2005, the Trust acquired another country house, Seaton Delaval Hall in Northumberland.

-In 2005, the Trust moved to Heelis, a new head office in Swindon, Wiltshire.
+In 2005 the Trust moved to Heelis, a new head office in Swindon, Wiltshire.
 The building was constructed on the site of the former Great Western Railway factory and is intended as a model of brownfield renewal.
 The name Heelis is taken from the married name of children's author Beatrix Potter, a supporter of, and donor to, the Trust, which now owns the land she formerly owned in Cumbria.
 A refit of the premises to accommodate increasing staff numbers was announced in June 2019.